 - At the age of 3 years, they sexually mature and start breeding.

 - They produce a litter of pups every year.

 - Gray wolves live for a maximum age of about 13 years in the wild.

 Gray Wolf Reproduction

 - Gray wolves are monogamous and the mating pairs stay together for life.

 - Females usually reproduce every year.

 - Gray wolves usually built dens for pups during the summer season.
 To build a den, they usually use natural shelters, such as holes covered thickly with vegetation, fissures in the rocks, and rock cliffs hanging outwards over the riverbanks.
 Sometimes, they use appropriate burrows of the smaller animals (like badgers, foxes, and marmots) as a den, which they remade and widened.
 Rarely, females themselves dig burrows.
-The dense are usually built away from the peripheral zone of their territories.
+The dense is usually built away from the peripheral zone of their territories.

 - A pregnant female stays in the den to avoid violent encounters with other packs.

-- After the gestation period of 62 to 75 days, females give birth a litter of pups.
+- After the gestation period of 62 to 75 days, females give birth to a litter of pups.